vickcrimson/vickcrimson/README.md

    <h3>About me </h3>
    I'm a 23 years old developer who loves technologies and is trying to enter in the tech job market.
-I live in Brazil 🇧🇷, have 2 cats and my hobbies are play games, study and watch movies.
+I live in Brazil, have 2 cats and my hobbies are play games, study and watch movies.
 Currently I'm working/studying with HTML, CSS, Javascript and Node.js.
-I'm very interestet in React, SQL and Vue.js but didn't started learning them for hour.
+I'm very interestet in Interface Designs, UI/UX and Web Development.
   <br>

    <h3> Contact Me </h3>